Corporate Governance

 Notes 1.

-The number of directors includes two persons who retired at the conclusion of the 100th Regular Shareholders’ Meeting held on June 26, 2023.
+The number of external directors includes one director who retired at the conclusion of the 101st Regular Shareholders’ Meeting held on June 21, 2024.

 2.